-It’s not impossible that the quarantine requirement would be lifted for safe countries on October 31st, to make international travel more accessible in the fall, but our optimism has sure been dampened significantly for those who don’t want to go into a 14-day quarantine upon return.
+First, the mandatory quarantine.
+It’s not impossible that the quarantine requirement would be lifted for safe countries on November 30th, to make international travel more accessible as winter approaches, but our optimism has sure been dampened significantly for those who don’t want to go into a 14-day quarantine upon return.

 As for Canada’s travel advisory (that does not prohibit you from traveling contrary to the widespread myth), it could be lifted before that quarantine requirement ends or before our own borders reopen to international travelers, which would help Canadians choose the safest destinations among the countries that have reopened to Canadians.
 The advisory currently has no known end date.

 You can read more analysis in our post about Canada’s travel-related measures.